 6. Rebuttal: You’ll need to save some money first.

 When compared to renting, you still need to come up with a fairly large chunk of money—$20,000 is not pocket change.
 This is where you need to pinch your pennies to get there, because there really is no better return on your investment without creating a full-time job for yourself, than house hacking.

 When you purchase a property for $20,000, there is a high probability that you will be able to make that entire sum back in the first year just through the cash flow, loan paydown, and rent savings.
 That’s a 100 percent return!
 And we are not even including appreciation or the tax benefits that come with owning real estate.

 This is not spending money, this is investing money.

 7. Rebuttal: You’ll always have the worry—what if the tenants don’t pay?

-I hope this article has helped you see the potential drawbacks of house hacking and how to combat that.
+I hope this article has helped you see the potential drawbacks of house hacking and how to combat them.
 I certainly hope you can see that the advantages heavily outweigh the drawbacks.

-There is no way around that it will be slightly more work because it will be.
-But the work is extremely high paying work.
+There is no way around that it will be slightly more work—it just will be.
+But the work is extremely high-paying.
 When in pursuit of financial independence or wealth building, creating $200+ per hour “jobs” for yourself is a great way to expedite the journey.